opendatatrentino/jackan/README.md

 #### Projects using Jackan

 * [OpenDataRise](https://github.com/opendatatrentino/OpenDataRise): power tool to cleanse and semantify open data, based on OpenRefine
-* [Open Memory](https://github.com/opendatatrentino/open-memory): Program to query datasets harvested from Ckan and stored into a Hadoop Distributed File System.
 * [Ckanalyze](https://github.com/opendatatrentino/CKANalyze): Tool to perform statistics on CKAN datasets written in Java.